RDG2404/Computational-Statistics/MRI Kernel Optimization/ReadMe.md

                                 (FhF + λWhW)ρ=FhD

-Where the (FhF + λWhW) component is the pre-computed Q vector, ρ is the unknown vector of MRI voxel values, Fh is a matrix that models the physics of the imaging process, andD is the sample data from the MRI scanner.
+Where the (FhF + λWhW) component is the pre-computed Q vector, ρ is the unknown vector of MRI voxel values, Fh is a matrix that models the physics of the imaging process, and D is the sample data from the MRI scanner.

 The goal of this parallel computing approach comparison is to generate a parallel computing algorithm to parse through the available data (in unit millions) and calculate the Q and FhD components in as little time as possible.